Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

 Certain Muslim circles in Bosnia and Herzegovina published the newspaper Bošnjak ("Bosniak").
 This newspaper caused fierce discussions in Bosnia and Herzegovina, Croatia, and Serbia.
 The newspaper supported Kállay's policy, whose goal was to strengthen Austro-Hungarian rule in occupied Bosnia and Herzegovina.
 Although Kállay's policy was not widely accepted even amongst Muslims, Bošnjak nevertheless represented the national aspirations of some Muslims in Bosnia and Herzegovina.

 Kállay's policy was finally defeated in 1896 and 1899, when Bosnian Serbs and Muslims called for religious and educational autonomy.
 Kállay's policy had some potential to resist Croatian and Serbian national aspirations, but after 1899 and 1900 his policy of promoting Bosnian identity had no significant effect.

 After the death of Kallay, the policy was abandoned.
 By 1905, nationalism was an integral factor of Bosnian politics, with national political parties corresponding to the three groups dominating elections.

 Soon after Austria-Hungary occupied Bosnia and Herzegovina in 1878, the government took the area's religious activities and institutions under its sovereignty.
 Austro-Hungarian authorities issued regulations which made Muslim clergy Austro-Hungarian state officials, answer exclusively to them.
 This was to isolate Bosnian Muslims from the Ottoman Empire, and its clergy who were subordinate to the Sultan.
 The Muslims were largely unhappy with their new status and formed Muslim political opposition.
 This Muslim opposition demanded, at first, Muslim religious autonomy from Austria-Hungary, but later, as it grew stronger, they demanded autonomy from the Ottoman Empire.
 The Muslim opposition tried to align itself with the Serbs, who were also demanding religious and educational autonomy.
 But unsolved agrarian relations between the Muslim leadership and the Serbs were an obstacle to any far-reaching alliance.
 The alliance that did form was only tactical.
-Later, the Muslim leadership emphasized Ottoman sovereignty over Bosnia and Herzegovina and demanded the right to organize their religious activity under the aegis of the Shaykh al-Islām of the Ottoman Empire.
+Later, the Muslim leadership emphasised Ottoman sovereignty over Bosnia and Herzegovina and demanded the right to organise their religious activity under the aegis of the Shaykh al-Islām of the Ottoman Empire.